Primary Air Fan ( PA Fan) & Secondary Air Fan in Thermal Power Plants

 Primary air is generally provided from the bottom through the Airbox and the fuel is fed either manually or through the screw feeder into the furnace.

-Primary air fans also helps in segregating the fuel particles so that each fuel particle could come in direct contact with the air resulting in efficient combustion of fuel particles.
+Primary air fans also help in segregating the fuel particles so that each fuel particle could come in direct contact with the air resulting in efficient combustion of fuel particles.

 Secondary Air Fans